Rumyra/VizModules/VizPalette/README.md

 #### Colour array

-You can use an array of pre-determined colours - which may seem a little contrived as this is what is returned, however there are added properties and methods to this approach.
+You can use an array of pre-determined colours - which may seem a little contrived as this is what is returned, however there are added properties and methods to `VizPalette` which are not available with a regular array of strings.

 The input colours can be of any type.